Our Support Services

 Peer support groups are small, closed-membership groups of 8-12 people who have experienced similar losses and want to explore their grief in a confidential, supportive setting.

-Groups that we can offer are:
+Groups that are offered are:

-• Young Adult (18-29 years old)
+• Young Adult Groups (18-29 years old)

 • 2LGBTQIA+